 Despite all of this, I felt really healthy and little Boop was growing nicely and loved to dance and kick around my belly.
 Things were going well and I was on track for a routine delivery with the potential for induction at 39 weeks (recommended for gestational diabetics who are medication-controlled to avoid the risk of the fetus growing too large or further complications from occurring).

 At 36 weeks, my NST results were normal, but my ultrasound indicated that Boop was measuring small and hadn’t grown at an appropriate rate.
 It was also found that my fibroid Krang had continued to grow and was about the size of a bagel.
 Krang had also started moving toward my cervix, essentially blocking any possibility of Boop being able to drop down into my pelvis to prepare for delivery (also called “lightening”).
 This was concerning to my medical care team, and it suggested that Krang was essentially stealing nutrients so that Boop might not be getting what he/she needed.
-So it was decided that they would check one more ultrasound the following week and if there was no improvement, I would need to has a Caesarean section at 38 weeks.
+So it was decided that they would check one more ultrasound the following week and if there was no improvement, I would need to have a Caesarean section at 38 weeks.

 Well, I had a C-section at 38 weeks.
 Being a scientifically-minded individual–and having a great OB team who kept me well informed–I was completely calm and ready for the surgery.
 As I was being rolled into the surgical suite, the nurses commented on how calm and collected I was, and I essentially just said “I’m a science nerd.
 This whole process is just so amazing!”
 I asked if they could use a clear curtain so that I could “watch” the delivery, but my OB wasn’t fully comfortable with that (probably because there was risks with my fibroid being in the way), so she requested an opaque curtain over the clear one so that they could drop it and we could see through the clear one right when the baby came out.